greenelab/deep-review/all-sections.md

 have a number of false negatives.
-While the algorithm had about twice the error rate of a pathologist, the errors were not strongly correlated with those of a pathologist, suggesting that the two could be combined, theoretically, reducing error rate to under 1%.
+While the algorithm had about twice the error rate of a pathologist, the errors were not strongly correlated with those of a pathologist, suggesting that the two could be combined, theoretically, reducing the error rate to under 1%.
 In this area, these algorithms may be ready to incorporate into existing tools to aid pathologists.
 The authors' work suggests that this could reduce the false negative rate of such evaluations.
 This theme of an ensemble between deep learning algorithm and human expert may help